-

 American Heart Association Joins United for Child Care to Advocate for the Rights of Families in New York City

-On Monday, June 16, in front of City Hall, the American Heart Association proudly stood in solidarity with New Yorkers United for Child Care at their “Father’s Day Cookout” rally. … Read more
+On Monday, June 16, in front of City Hall, the American Heart Association proudly stood in solidarity with New Yorkers United for Child Care at their “Father’s Day Cookout” rally.
+The rally was a powerful gathering of parents, advocates, and elected officials demanding real investment in universal childcare.
+Some of the speakers at the event … Read more

 -